By: Marilyn L. Davis

 Your Readers Want Your Input

 Readers engage in the conversation when they add additional information to your post.
 A reader, from Scotland, commented on my post on a Facebook page for writers.
 She referenced Pantser and Planners, the NaNoWriMo equivalents of my Swoopers and Bashers.
 I thanked her for adding value to the thread by listing other terms and phrases to describe the writing process.
-This educated me and added other information for readers as well.
+She educated me and added additional information to readers as well.

 There will be different uses for our common denominator – the words we choose, versus what others call a particular thing.
 In this case, she added a link, and I didn’t feel slighted in the least.